Glennpedley/CluelessDevOps/README.md

 OKAY!
 BOTH WORKS, so capital or camel letters both also can use for secrets path.

 5) line 113:-
+5.1) I removed "ishween/whatsapp-push-notify-action@master"
-I changed "ishween/whatsapp-push-notify-action@master" to "Glennpedley/whatsapp-push-notify-action@master"
+5.2) I changed this uses to "Glennpedley/whatsapp-push-notify-action@master"